 “We know a lot about what it does to developing children and that science is the bedrock of the action that Cal-EPA is announcing,” she said.
 “Many pesticides have been studied well in lab rats but in this case we actually know what it does to people.”

 Studies in cities where the pesticide was once used to kill cockroaches before it was banned for indoor use in 2000, as well as research done in rural farmworker communities, showed that chlorpyrifos harmed brain development in fetuses and affected reading ability and IQ, Solomon said.
 “It also led to hyperactivity in children.
 Even head sizes were smaller in children whose mothers were exposed to the pesticide.

 One area that’s less-well studied is the impact of the pesticide on people who consume produce that has a residue of the chemical on it.
 Solomon said with California growing the majority of fruits and vegetables in the country there could be a ripple benefit for consumers in other states.

-Last August, a California-sponsored scientific review found that the pesticide poses serious health effects in children at levels lower than previously understood.
+In August 2018, a California-sponsored scientific review found that the pesticide poses serious health effects in children at levels lower than previously understood.
 In November, California regulators recommended new restrictions on the pesticide that included discontinuing its use on most crops.